Francis Seow: Political career

+Personal life

+Seow married Rauni Marjatta Kivilaakso, who was Finnish, at the Swedish Protestant Church in London in 1953.
+They had two sons, Ashleigh and Andre, and two daughters, Ingrid Annalisa and Amara.
+Seow filed for and got a divorce in 1987, citing they had been living apart for four years.
+Kivilaakso died in 1988 after a long battle with cancer.

 While living in exile, Seow spoke at events organised by student societies in universities outside of Singapore.
 In a 1989 interview in London, Seow told The Sunday Times that he would return to Singapore to face tax evasion charges.

 On 16 October 2007, Amnesty International issued a public statement mentioning Seow as one of two prominent Singaporean lawyers who were penalised for exercising their right to express their opinions.
 Amnesty International also called him a "prisoner of conscience."